frasertweedale/talks/20141104-osdc-govhask/talk.rst

 - Shortlisted a handful of datasets.

-- More in-depth investigation of data sanity, formats/syntax and usefulness.
+- Assessed data sanity, formats/syntax and usefulness.

-- Considered writing libraries to parse/convert peculiar formats used in various data sets (e.g. unusual date formats).
+- Considered writing libraries to parse/convert peculiar formats used in various data sets (unusual date formats, etc)

 - Eventually decided on...